abougouffa/minemacs/docs/packages.md

 * `move-dup`: Eclipse-like moving and duplicating lines or rectangles
 * `real-backup`: Perform a backup on each file save, real backup for Emacs!
 * `xclip`: Copy&paste GUI clipboard from text terminal
+* `comment-dwim-2`: An all-in-one comment command to rule them all

 ## `me-emacs-lisp`
 * `elisp-plus`: Better Emacs Lisp code viewing